GabrielaValente/GabrielaValente/README.md

 Hi, I'm Gabi.

-👩‍💻 Looking for my best version everyday :)

-🎓 Studying Cybersecurity and Information Security at School.
+🎓 Cybersecurity and Information Security

-📚 When I'm not studying, you'll likely find me curled up with a book, enjoying a cup of tea, or catching up on my favorite TV shows.

 💜 I'm proud to volunteer with Meninas Digitais Bahia and Stem Para Minas, both communities that supports and encourages women in STEM.